FAQs

 2

-Ponte Your Moños was founded by Angie Portillo, a migrant creative, and Dulce Flores, a U.S.-born strategist.
+Ponte Your Moños was founded by Angie Portillo, a Mexican (raised and born in Puebla, Veracruz, Cd.
+Neza, Monterrey, CDMX) migrant creative, and Dulce Flores, a U.S.-born strategist.
 Coming from different sides of the border, their shared experiences led them to create something together, something rooted in history, identity, and collective care.

 Why did Ponte Your Moños start?